timorthi/MonsterInfoBot/README.md

 **4.29.14**
 - Removed `commentid.txt` dependency.
 With the new code, the bot can now process edited comments.
 - Removed some redundant lines of code.

+**3.30.16**
+- Removed 'Steve' code and other clutter.
+- Updated license year.
+- Updated TODO

 To Do
 ===============
 - Host bot online on a remote server.
-- Selective information posting (carve/drop): Regex is done.
-Have to work on parsing the page.
 - Possibly ignore invalid @ names and search the rest of the comment for a valid one?
 - Explain why there are two values in certain charts.
-- Add tolerance chart?
-- Add general tips?

 Contributors
 ===============